Sh3rlock/smdata/EMAIL_SETUP.md

 # Email Setup Guide for SMData

+## Hosting Platform
+This guide is configured for **Railway** hosting.

 ## Problem
 Emails are not being delivered to `info@smdata.dev` in production.

 ## Current Configuration
 The application is configured to use **Outlook/Office 365 SMTP** for email delivery (for emails purchased through GoDaddy).
-However, it requires environment variables to be set.
+However, it requires environment variables to be set on your Railway deployment.

 ## Setup Instructions